-We take pride in the fact that Learning Outside the Classroom is embedded in our curriculum across EYFS and Key Stage 1.
-Our Learning Outside the Classroom lessons complement the Early Years Foundation Stage and the Key Stage 1 National Curriculum and are delivered within an organised structure.
-In Reception, the boys have a timetabled Learning Outside the Classroom lesson at our Hinchley Wood site.
+We take pride in the fact that Forest School is embedded in our curriculum across EYFS and Key Stage 1.
+Our lessons complement the Early Years Foundation Stage and the Key Stage 1 National Curriculum and are delivered within an organised structure.
+In Reception, the boys have a timetabled Forest School lesson at our Hinchley Wood site.
 The boys will need to have a pair of wellington boots and waterproof trousers that will be kept in School.